Meet Shelley...

 Experience

-Shelley has also worked for over six years as a private contractor, completing ACC Community Rehabilitation Contracts, Vocational Rehabilitation Contracts, Concussion, Sensitive Claims and Paediatrics.
+Shelley has also worked for over eight years as a private contractor, completing ACC Community Rehabilitation Contracts, Vocational Rehabilitation Contracts, Concussion, Sensitive Claims and Paediatrics.
 She is registered with the New Zealand Board of Occupational Therapists and partakes in regular professional development and supervision.

 Accreditations